 Pulp Art: Out of the gutter and on the walls

 “Pulp” refers to cheaply produced magazines made from low-grade newsprint.
-The term comes from the wood pulp that was used in the paper manufacturing process.
-Comic books historically were produced on this pulp newsprint because of the cheap, throw-away nature that comics were viewed as, not the highly valued collection items of comic books now, much less the original fine art being produced under the influence of comics today.
+The term comes from the wood pulp used in the paper manufacturing process.
+Historically, comic books were produced on this pulp newsprint because of the cheap, throwaway nature in which comics were regarded.

 JOEL MCDONALD (Louisville, KY)